rokbenko/arctic-meet/README.md

 ## 📖 Short description 📖

-ArcticAlly is a Streamlit app designed for meeting analysis using the Snowflake Arctic LLM via [Snowflake Cortex LLM functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions).*
+ArcticMeet is a Streamlit app designed for meeting analysis using the Snowflake Arctic LLM via [Snowflake Cortex LLM functions](https://docs.snowflake.com/en/user-guide/snowflake-cortex/llm-functions).*

 👉 See the video presentation here.
 (Coming soon... ✨)<br>
-👉 Try the fully functioning app [here](https://arctic-ally.streamlit.app/).
-(Note: You need to set up Snowflake credentials to start using ArcticAlly.
-See the [instructions](https://github.com/rokbenko/arctic-ally?tab=readme-ov-file#-getting-started-) below.)
+👉 Try the fully functioning app [here](https://arctic-meet.streamlit.app/).
+(Note: You need to set up Snowflake credentials to start using ArcticMeet.
+See the [instructions](https://github.com/rokbenko/arctic-meet?tab=readme-ov-file#-getting-started-) below.)

-<sub>\*ArcticAlly was developed as a project for the [_Snowflake June 2024 hackathon_](https://arctic-streamlit-hackathon.devpost.com/).</sub>
+<sub>\*ArcticMeet was developed as a project for the [_Snowflake June 2024 hackathon_](https://arctic-streamlit-hackathon.devpost.com/).</sub>

 > [!NOTE]
 > I'm currently looking for a full-time engineering position.
 Feel free to [contact me](https://linktr.ee/rokbenko).

 > [!CAUTION]
-> Please be aware that if you use the [publicly available version](https://arctic-ally.streamlit.app/) of ArcticAlly hosted on Streamlit Cloud, it means that all transcriptions of meetings you upload there can be viewed by anyone in the world.
+> Please be aware that if you use the [publicly available version](https://arctic-meet.streamlit.app/) of ArcticMeet hosted on Streamlit Cloud, it means that all transcriptions of meetings you upload there can be viewed by anyone in the world.
 Do not upload any sensitive or private meetings in any way.
 >
-> I strongly recommend you use the provided [sample meeting](https://github.com/rokbenko/arctic-ally/blob/main/sample_meeting.mp4), which is a simulated, dummy meeting designed for testing purposes.
+> I strongly recommend you use the provided [sample meeting](https://github.com/rokbenko/arctic-meet/blob/main/sample_meeting.mp4), which is a simulated, dummy meeting designed for testing purposes.
 >
-> By proceeding, you acknowledge and understand the risks associated with uploading meetings to ArcticAlly.
-You absolve ArcticAlly and its developers of any responsibility for the consequences of such uploads.
+> By proceeding, you acknowledge and understand the risks associated with uploading meetings to ArcticMeet.
+You absolve ArcticMeet and its developers of any responsibility for the consequences of such uploads.
 >
 > Thank you for your attention to this matter.